Help Us Help Children

 Children are trafficked all over the world, including in the US.
 They are trafficked for labor, for war, and for sex.
 Child labor is one of the most common forms of trafficking.
 The food and fiber industries, in particular, are some of the worse offenders.

-To raise awareness about the problem of child labor, we provide education, conduct relevant research, and partner with other organizations to foster changes in consumer practices, including the boycotting of goods produced through child labor.
+To raise awareness about the problem of child labor, we partner with other organizations to foster changes in consumer practices, including the promotion of goods produced without child labor.

 The United Nations Convention on the Rights of the Child (CRC) is an international agreement that describes the basic rights of children.
 It is the most comprehensive framework for helping governments ensure that children are protected from exploitation and abuse and that children are provided with what they need to live, grow, and thrive.